hugocruzz/Carbon_AI/README.md

 3. Obtain necessary API keys and place them in appropriate locations (e.g., `API_openAI.txt`).

 ## Usage
+Modify the config file to match your desires
 ### Step 1: Translate and Embed Data

 Modify `main_string.py` or `main.py` to accept either a string input or a DataFrame containing articles.
 Adjust columns and paths (input_path.yaml) as necessary.